 This research study is supported by the National Institute of Mental Health (NIMH) and representatives of NIMH may review the information we collect.
-Authorized representatives from the Office of Research Protections may review our research records for the purpose of monitoring the conduct of this study.
+Authorized representatives from the University of Pittsburgh Office of Research Protections may review our research records for the purpose of monitoring the conduct of this study.